ashhadali10/Nuclei_template_recommendation/README.md

-# AI-Powered Nuclei Template Recommendation Tool
+# AI-Powered Nuclei Template Recommendation Tool for Application Security & Vulnerability Assessment

 This project is an **experimental security automation tool** that helps in **selecting relevant Nuclei templates** for a target based on its **technology stack**.